 Heroin is a powerful and deadly drug.
 Like other opioid use disorders, heroin addiction takes a strong toll on individuals and their families.
-Lasting recovery is a challenging goal because this drug is so potent, but heroin recovery IS possible, and it becomes much easier with proper support.
+Lasting recovery is a challenging goal because this drug is so potent, but heroin recovery is possible, and it becomes much easier with proper support.

 - Lowered self-esteem